 To make a booking please download the booking form and conditions, complete and return to Field Farm Tours Ltd with a deposit payment per person as stated on the itinerary.
 We will then process your booking immediately and proficiently.
 A booking does not officially exist until we have received your signed booking form and deposit.
 This is the formal record of the booking.
 We will then send you written confirmation of your booking and an ATOL Certificate, we will also advise details of insurance, visa and health requirements (if applicable).
 The final invoice is sent 8-10 weeks before departure, followed by the final itinerary.
 Please note that all prices are subject to increases in local taxes, air fares and foreign currency changes.

-We invite you to join our tour manager Fiona Sloan on this tour of the Far East... we sent our first group in 2014 and they returned full of praise for the country, the people, the hotels and the company of their fellow passengers.
-A very similar tour is now offered for 2015 with certain changes as we can always improve even following a successful tour.
+We invite you to join our tour of the Far East... we have had two successful tours in 2014 & 2015 and the groups have returned full of praise for the country, the people, the hotels and the company of their fellow passengers.
+A very similar tour is now offered for 2016 with certain changes as we can always improve even following a successful tour.

 The tour starts in Hanoi (in the north) and takes in Ha Long Bay, Da Nan, the scenic South central Highlands and continues to Ho Chi Ming City.